 - Vegetable oil, for frying

-For the pickles: In a large saucepan set over medium-high heat, combine the vinegar, sugar, salt, mustard seeds, coriander seeds, celery seeds, peppercorns, garlic, chile, and 2 cups water.
-Bring the mixture to a boil, stirring to dissolve the sugar and salt.
+For the Pickles: In a large saucepan set over medium-high heat, combine vinegar, sugar, salt, mustard seeds, coriander seeds, celery seeds, peppercorns, garlic, chile, and 2 cups water.
+Bring mixture to a boil, stirring to dissolve sugar and salt.

-Once the vinegar mixture is boiling, pour it over the sliced cucumbers, making sure the cucumbers are submerged.
-Let sit in the liquid for about 20 minutes.
-(The longer the pickles sit in the liquid, the softer they become; for me, 20 minutes is perfect.)
-Drain the pickles.
+Once vinegar mixture is boiling, pour it over sliced cucumbers, making sure cucumbers are submerged.
+Let sit in liquid for about 20 minutes.
+(The longer the pickles sit in liquid, the softer they become; for me, 20 minutes is perfect.)
+Drain pickles.
 You can eat these right away or transfer to an airtight container and refrigerate for up to 1 week.

-For the dressing: In a medium bowl, whisk together the buttermilk, mayonnaise, lemon juice, chives, dill, garlic salt, onion powder, and pepper.
-Adjust the seasoning to taste.
+For the Dressing: In a medium bowl, whisk together buttermilk, mayonnaise, lemon juice, chives, dill, garlic salt, onion powder, and pepper.
+Adjust seasoning to taste.
 The dressing can be stored in the refrigerator in an airtight container for up to 1 week.

-In a large zip-top plastic bag, combine the drained quick pickles and flour and shake until the pickles are well coated.
-In a bowl, whisk together the eggs and milk.
-In a shallow dish, combine the panko, dill, garlic powder, and salt.
-Working in batches, dip the floured pickle chips into the egg mixture, and then toss them in the seasoned panko, fully coating them.
+In a large zip-top plastic bag, combine drained quick pickles and flour and shake until pickles are well-coated.
+In a bowl, whisk together eggs and milk.
+In a shallow dish, combine panko, dill, garlic powder, and salt.
+Working in batches, dip floured pickle chips into egg mixture, and then toss them in seasoned panko, fully coating them.

-In a large heavy skillet or cast-iron pan set over medium-high heat, heat 1/2 inch of oil until it reaches 350°F.
+In a large heavy skillet or cast-iron pan set over medium-high heat, heat 1/2 inch of oil until it reaches 350°F (180°C).

-Working in batches, shallow-fry the pickles until they are golden brown, 1 to 2 minutes per side.
-Transfer the pickles to the rack to drain and immediately sprinkle them with kosher salt.
+Working in batches, shallow-fry pickles until they are golden brown, 1 to 2 minutes per side.
+Transfer pickles to the rack to drain and immediately sprinkle them with kosher salt.

-Serve the fried pickles hot, with the dressing on the side.
+Serve fried pickles hot, with dressing on the side.